bsmith89/strain-corr/doc/manuscript/manuscript.md

 StrainPGC is open source and freely available at
 <https://github.com/bsmith89/StrainPGC>.
+We integrated pangenome profiling, strain tracking, and gene content estimation into a complete Snakemake [@molderSustainableDataAnalysis2021a] workflow (Fig. 1E) intended for studying the human gut microbiome.
 While the work presented here uses MIDAS v3 and the comprehensive UHGG genome collection [@almeidaUnifiedCatalog2042021], the core StrainPGC software is designed to also work with pangenome profiling and strain tracking from